 Services::Individual Therapy, Couples Therapy, Family Therapy, EMDR, Psychological Testing

-Pasadena Site Supervisor
+Pasadena Site Coordinator

 Lizzete Banuelos, LMFT

-Megan McGrath, AMFT
+Megan McGrath, LMFT

 Feeling stuck in a job?
 In a relationship?
 In your own life?
 Are there things bothering you but you have found that it is hard to put your thoughts into words, or find someone to talk to?

 I help individuals, couples, and families address issues related to relationships, depression, anxiety, anger, addiction, stressful or traumatic events and work toward their goals of becoming healthier, happier, and enjoying a more fulfilling life.

 My goal in therapy is to foster a collaborative and non-judgmental relationship that allows you to safely explore whatever is troubling you, and to build on the strengths and resources you already possess.
 I utilize a variety of evidence-based therapeutic interventions including EMDR, Emotionally Focused Therapy and dialectical and cognitive behavioral techniques to aid you in exploring your specific concerns and achieving self-awareness, balance, and connection.